Skip to main content

 Acrobat Reader

-Acrobat Reader is free and will meet most people’s needs (see feature comparison chart below)
+Acrobat Reader is free and will meet most people’s needs (see feature comparison chart below.)
+You can fill out forms but cannot create them.

 Foxit PDF Editor

 The university supports the popular Foxit PDF Editor as a lower cost alternative for Windows and Macs.
-The final price isn’t settled but it will be between $10-$25 per year.
+The cost is $10 per year.

-An in-depth comparison of the features of Adobe Acrobat Professional and Foxit PDF Editor can be found here.
+An in-depth comparison of the features of Adobe Acrobat Professional and Foxit PDF Editor can be found here (provided by Foxit).

-Adobe Reader vs. Foxit Editor vs. Acrobat Professional
+Adobe Reader vs. Foxit Editor vs. Acrobat Pro

 Feature Comparison Chart